Category |

 Employee Requests

-An employee who wishes to avail herself of this benefit is expected to give her supervisor and the HR representative reasonable notice so that a schedule can be arranged and a location identified.
-Normally, this consultation will take place prior to a nursing mother’s return to work from child care leave.
+An employee who wishes to utilize this benefit is expected to give their supervisor and the HR Department Representative reasonable notice so that a schedule can be arranged and a location identified.
+Normally, this consultation will take place prior to a nursing employee’s return to work from Maternity Leave.

 Contact Information